gokulmInfy/m2x-arm-mbed/README.md

     ```

 8. Create a file named `main.cpp`, and paste in any of the examples.
 Modify the M2X API Key, device ID or stream name as needed by the examples.
+9. At the top right corner, make sure you are selecting the same platform as your board.
-9. When you are done, click `Compile`. if no error is found, a bin file will be downloaded to your computer.
+10. When you are done, click `Compile`. if no error is found, a bin file will be downloaded to your computer.
-10. Copy that bin file to your mbed microcontroller, press the `reset` button, then you should be able to run the program!
+11. Copy that bin file to your mbed microcontroller, press the `reset` button, then you should be able to run the program!

 Variables used in Examples
 ==========================